Office: Sierra Tower 812

 During the course of the semester, you will be required

-to post written responses in whole-class Moodle forums and to post the four
+to post written responses in whole-class Moodle forums and to post the three

 major assignments on Turnitin via Moodle.
 All responses are

 designed to reinforce the ideas presented in our course, enabling

 you to have a better understanding of the material.